keithalewis/umf/README.md

 and the seller holds $(a,i,o')$.
 The _price_ of the transaction is $X = a/a'$ so
 $\chi = (t;Xa', i, o; a', i', o')$.
-Note $X = X(t; i, o; a',i',o')$ depends on the time executed, the buyer instrument, and the amount of the seller instrument.
+The price depends on the time executed, the buyer instrument, and the amount of the seller instrument.
 Prices are determined by the seller.
 The buyer decides when to exchange holdings based on the seller’s price, among other considerations.

 Owning an instrument entails _cash flows_.
 Stocks pay dividends or incur borrow costs when shorted.
 Bonds pay coupons.
 Currencies do not have cash flows.
 Commodities may have storage costs.
 Futures cash flows are the daily margin adjustents.
 The price of a futures is always zero.
 Cash flows are added to holdings in proportion to the amount of the instrument.

 Cash flows are transactions between the buyer and the issuer that are triggered by contractual obligations instead of trading events.
-If issuer $o'$ pays cash flow $C$ in units of instrument $i$ at time $t$ then all holders of $(a, i', o)$ incur a transaction $(t;Ca, i, o; -Ca, i, o')$.
+If issuer $o'$ pays cash flow $C$ in units of instrument $i$ at time $t$ then all holders of $(a, i', o)$ are subject to a transaction
+$(t;0, i, o; Ca, i, o')$.
+After payment the buyer holds
+$\{(a,i',o),(Ca,i,o)\}$ and the issuer holds $(0,i,o')$.

 Given a _portfolio_ of holdings $\{(a_j, i_j, o_j)\}$
 define the _net amount_ of asset $i$